Title VIII Combined Research and Language Training Program

 - Degree of scholarly need for access to resources overseas

-- Sufficiency of applicant's language skills to carry out the proposed work (as demonstrated by the applicants's research synopsis and at least one letter of reference).
+- Sufficiency of applicant's language skills to carry out the proposed work (as demonstrated by the applicant's research synopsis and at least one letter of reference).

 Fellowship awards are announced roughly sixteen weeks after the application deadline.
 If you are selected as an alternate, notification of final funding results could take longer than sixteen weeks.